 Library managers are first and foremost communicators.
 Although there is no such thing as a 'typical day', for these managers most days "usually involve meetings, either to discuss projects, ideas, or challenges, or to pass on information, instruction, or training".
 Sarah Houghton confirms,"most days start with checking in on urgent email, social media communication, and voicemails".

-Library managers need to be able to promote themselves5, the profession, and their services.
-Library managers often have to advocate hard for their library.
+Library managers need to be able to promote themselves, the profession, and their services.
+Library managers often have to advocate hard for their library, especially during times of political upheaval.
 Part of advocating for the library successfully is resource management - learning to operate efficiently with fewer resources is crucial to success.
+Sarah continued,

 Demonstrating and tracking success is another part of advocacy, and includes monitoring library statistics in addition to supervising the work of the staff.
 A library manager checks and supervises the work done by staff members, discusses progress or doubts, and solves any problems.
 Problem-solving involves regular meetings and consultations with other staff members.

-A good library manager also has to have good networking skills, for the benefit of the library, your own career, and (at some institutions) for everyday needs like sharing resources with other institutions.
-Often, library managers also do the high-level organising of library events, which can entail selecting events and speakers as well as identifying staff members who should be in charge of these events and then monitoring their progress.
+An effective library manager has to have good networking skills.
+This is for the benefit of the library, your career, and your user base.
+Often, library managers are responsible for the high-level organising of library events, which can entail managing programmes and speakers, as well as delegating the day-to-day event work to staff.